loiccoyle/tinyticker/README.md

 ## Recommended setup

+Flash the latest iso from [tinyticker-images](https://github.com/loiccoyle/tinyticker-images) onto a SD card and you should be good to go.

+## Manual setup

 I highly recommend using [comitup](https://github.com/davesteele/comitup) to setup the networking on your RPi.

 - Write the `comitup` [image](https://davesteele.github.io/comitup/latest/comitup-lite-img-latest.html) to your sd card